grahamblevins/laravel-assets/README.md

 </html>
 ```

-To include specific stylesheets using the media key or dot notation for named stylesheets:
+But what if you need specific stylesheets or combination of stylesheets for different template?
+The next exaample shows how to use the media type or dot notation to include specific stylesheets.

 ```html
 <html>